 The incidence of infection increases with age, thus the mean age of adult infections is higher than 55 years of age.
 Immunosuppression is considered a major factor in this shift for both the epidemic and sporadic forms of listeriosis.
 Furthermore, infections with this pathogen usually occur in urban populations.

-Albeit person-to-person transmission outside the hospital setting has never been persuasively demonstrated, nosocomial spread of Listeria monocytogenes is well recognized, particularly on neonatal units.
+Albeit person-to-person transmission outside the hospital setting has never been persuasively demonstrated, the nosocomial spread of Listeria monocytogenes is well recognized, particularly on neonatal units.
 Routes of transmission include rectal thermometers, contaminated resuscitation equipment, as well as mineral oil applied to the skin of newborns.
 Nosocomial listeriosis may also be foodborne in origin.